walkeranthonyp/MAAT/src/system_models/gwater_rt/examples/README.md

 * Post-process MAAT output and calculate sensitvity indices.
 From the project directory open `analysis_MAAT_gwGMDms.R` using your favorite text editor (e.g. vim) or IDE (e.g. RStudio).
-There are a number of configurable options but the only one needed is to set the date on which the ensemble was run replace `#OUTPUTDATE#` in `odate <- #OUTPUTDATE#` on line 34 with the ensemble run date in YYY-MM-DD format.
+There are a number of configurable options but the only one needed is to set the date on which the ensemble was run replace `##OUTPUTDATE##` in `odate <- '##OUTPUTDATE##'` on line 34 with the ensemble run date in YYYY-MM-DD format.
 The analysis can then be run from the command line with:
 ```bash
 Rscript analysis_MAAT_gwGMDms.R